Neola Pereira

 Neola Sybil Pereira (born 18 April 2000) is an Indian environmental activist known for her advocacy against environmental concerns in the coastal state of Goa.
-She is actively involved in the Chicalim Youth Farmers Club (CYFC) and has played a significant role in the #SaveMollem campaign.
+She is actively involved in the Chicalim Youth Farmers Club (CYFC) and has played a significant role in the Save Mollem campaign.
 Pereira, along with the youth, has been vocal in opposing three linear projects; double tracking, the expansion of the national highway, and the transmission of power lines through the Western Ghats.

 Early life and education

 Neola Sybil Pereira was born on 18 April 2000 to Santana Pereira and Maria Dolly Santiago in Vasco da Gama, Goa.
 She is the third of three children and has two elder brothers.
 Pereira hails from Chicalim.
 She attended Regina Mundi High School, where she served as the captain of Hayes House during the 2015–2016 academic year.

 In that same year, Pereira, alongside Meera Roka, led the Hayes House to secure victory in the Inter-house championship for the third consecutive time during the annual sports event.
 In April 2021, she pursued her studies as an undergraduate specializing in business at a particular educational institution, the name of which has not been disclosed.

 As of December 2022, Pereira is a student based in Chennai, India, with aspirations of joining the Indian Administrative Service.